mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 * OOP with a bit of FP
 * Very expressive

-^ [Lisa] It's a JVM language that is built by JetBrains, the makers of Android Studio, the most popular IDE for android, and IntelliJ.
+^ [Lisa] It's a JVM language...

+^ [lisa] ...that is built by JetBrains, the makers of Android Studio, the most popular IDE for android, and IntelliJ.

 ^ [Lisa] Its aim is to have 100% interop with Java, which is a bit different from Swift.
 They want all Kotlin code to be reachable from Java.
-This is a great thing, but also holding Kotlin back a bit.
+This is a great thing, but sometimes this holds kotlin back a bit.

-^ [Lisa] It has a similar philosophy as Swift in that it's primarily an OOP language but has given a few small FP features.
+^ [Lisa] It has a similar philosophy as Swift in that it's primarily an OOP language but has given a few small features from functional programming.

 ^ [Lisa] And it is _very_ expressive in some really beautiful ways that we'll get into soon.